barissimsek/docs/README.md

 - 1.b) Debate topic can't be compound; it should be basic and integral.

-- 1.c) The topic can't be changed.
+- 1.c) The topic can't change during the course of the debate.

 - 2.a)